 Submit an application to the ME student services office no later than the second week of the term two quarters before anticipated conferral (e.g., Autumn for Spring conferral, Spring for Autumn conferral).
 An application consists of:

 A one-page written statement describing the research topic, with signatures indicating approval of both the thesis adviser and thesis reader on a cover page

 - Applications are subject to the review and final approval by the BME Undergraduate Program Director.
 Applicants and thesis advisers receive written notification when a decision has been made.

 - In order to graduate with honors:

 - Maintain 3.5 GPA

-- Submit a completed thesis draft to the adviser by the 3rd week of the quarter the they intend to confer.
-Further revisions and final endorsement by the adviser and reader are to be finished by week 6, when two bound copies are to be submitted to the Mechanical Engineering student services office.
+- Submit a completed thesis draft to the adviser by the third week of the quarter in which they intend to confer.
+Further revisions and final endorsement by the adviser and reader are to be finished by week six, when two bound copies are to be submitted to the Mechanical Engineering student services office.
 A pdf of the thesis, including the signature page signed by both readers, should also be submitted to the student services officer.
 Students are sent email instructions on how to archive a permanent electronic copy in Terman Engineering library.

 - Present the thesis at the Mechanical Engineering Poster Session held in mid-April.
 If the poster session is not not offered or the student does not confer in the Spring, an alternative presentation will be approved on a case by case basis with advisor and BME Program Director approval.